grate-vla/grate-vla.github.io/index.md

 on a leaderboard.
 Top-performing participants in the first stage advance to the second stage of the challenge.

-The second stage of the challenge will be conducted entirely in-person at the workshop.1 Participants in the second stage are required to submit their policy for evaluation in real-time at the workshop.
+The second stage of the challenge will be conducted entirely in-person at the workshop.
+Participants in the second stage are required to submit their policy for evaluation in real-time at the workshop.
 The top participants in this round will give a brief talk on architecture design choices and key insights at the workshop.